Pombero: Name and appearance

 The Pombero is generally viewed as a harmless troublemaker.
 Owing to his preferred habitat of rural forests, the targets of his mischief tend to be rural farmers.
 Among his favourite activities are setting loose cattle, stealing eggs, chicken and honey, frightening horses and causing them to throw their riders off, as well as scattering corn, rice, or other provisions.
 The Pombero is also often accused of impregnating single women either by a mere touch of his hand or by tricking them into having sex with him, and it is said that babies who are born ugly and hairy are likely the result of a visit from the Pombero.
 Another character from Guaraní mythology, Kurupi, is blamed in a similar manner for unexpected or unexplained pregnancies.
 The Pombero is difficult, if not impossible, to detect due to his silent movements as well as other supernatural abilities, such as being able to turn invisible, squeeze through impossibly narrow spaces, or other such feats.

 It is said that one can keep the Pombero from engaging in such mischief by leaving gifts out for him, most specifically cigars and rum, though honey is also an acceptable offering.
 Thus appeased, the Pombero will abstain from wreaking havoc upon one's home and possessions.
 In some areas it is believed that repeated giving of these gifts can cause the Pombero to become friendly, to the point where he will guard over one's home, animals, and possessions, and sometimes even leave gifts in return.

 The Pombero tends to be the most widespread and pervasive of mythological figures among Guaraní speaking cultures today.
 In rural Paraguay, for example, it is not uncommon for adults to fervently believe in this myth, to the extent that they leave gifts of rum and cigars for the Pombero nightly.

 Pombero in popular culture

 The Pombero myth has been studied in a documentary program on paranormal themes (especially cryptozoology) of the Sci-Fi channel called Destination Truth, in chapter 6 of its first season entitled «El Luisón/El Pombero».

 The album "Sr. Pombero" (Mr. Pombero) of the Kchiporros band bases his name on this character.

-In November 2020, the Paraguayan study "Inside Studios" launched the video game "Pombero – The Lord of Night", receiving mixed criticism.
+In November 2020, Paraguayan game developer Inside Studios launched the video game "Pombero – The Lord of Night", receiving mixed criticism.